vk6flab/contest-logger/README.md

 - [x] Log current time
 - [x] Local storage of current log
 - [x] Log export to file
-- [ ] Example of a validation error
+- [x] Example of a validation error
-- [ ] Switching between two layout style sheets
+- [x] Switching between two layout style sheets
-- [ ] Installable PWA
+- [x] Installable PWA

 ---

-# What is this project?
+# Project Requirements

-There are many tools that provide various levels of contest logging.
-I have tried most, if not all of them.
-Whilst I have used several of them for serious contesting, I've always found that they didn't meet my expectations.
-In order to progress this area of Amateur Radio, I started putting together a list of requirements for my ideal solution.
-At this time there are no tools that provide the following functionality.
+As a first pass at defining the feature set and requirements for this tool, below is a list that describes what an "ideal" amateur radio contest logging tool should provide.
+The list is not complete, is likely not in order and open to discussion.

 ## Environmental Requirements